 Small things, but effective things that will add on each day to bring you that spot-free, glowing skin.
 Don’t be intimidated by what you see on social media.
 There's a wave of advances in the field of skincare but none of them is useful if you don't get your basics right.

 If you’re a beginner who’s new to the world of skin-care and don’t know just where to begin, mazel tov!
-You’re at the right place.
-This blog covers all that you need to know about finding your skin type, various products suitable to each skin type and essential products and tips that you’re going to have to incorporate in your routine to achieve your skingoals.
+You’re in the right place.
+This blog covers all that you need to know about finding your skin type, various products suitable to each skin type and essential products tips that you’re going to have to incorporate in your routine to achieve your skin goals and beauty hacks

 First things first.
 How to determine your skin type?